sourcegraph/sourcegraph-public-snapshot/doc/dev/documentation/separate_website.md

 ### Secure the domain

-    💡 First step is to get a domain at Namecheap and add the site to our Cloudflare account (Beyang or Quinn would do this).
-Make sure `www` is redirecting to `https`.
+First step is to request @beyang or @sqs get a domain and add the site to Sourcegraph's Cloudflare account.

+    💡 Make sure `www` is redirecting to `https`.

 ### Create the website content

-- Once the domain is secured, we need to setup the Github page, where the static page will be hosted as: `[projectname].github.io`.
+Once the domain is secured, we need to setup the GitHub page, where the static page will be hosted as: `[projectname].github.io`.

-- We clone the repo locally, create a branch from master (make sure master is up-to-date!) and add the following files:
+We clone the repo locally, create a branch from master (make sure master is up-to-date!) and add the following files:
     - CNAME
     Containing: